+This interface identifies specific requirements in the DHCP server and the client for IP assignment during the MTA initialization process.
 This figure represents the components and interfaces discussed in this document.
 All the IPCablecom specifications have a similar diagram indicating which interfaces of the IPCablecom Architecture are affected by a particular specification.